Skip to content

 He/Him/His

-Francis (Cisco) Bradley is a scholar of social, cultural, and intellectual history set in diasporan contexts, as well as a cultural theorist, ethnomusicologist, and ethnographer.
+Francis (Cisco) Bradley is a scholar of social, cultural, and intellectual history set in diasporan contexts, as well as a cultural theorist and historical ethnographer.
 Since 2011, his work has focused on music and migration, particularly as it has manifested in the United States in the nineteenth and twentieth centuries.
-His current research focuses on the Great Migration and the emergence of Black Creative Music across the United States.
+His current research focuses on the Great Migration and the emergence of music across the United States.

 His third book, The Williamsburg Avant-Garde: Experimental Music and Sound on the Brooklyn Waterfront (Duke University Press, 2023) examines the rise and fall of the Williamsburg, Brooklyn, underground music scene from the late 1980s to the early 2010s as the vanguard of new American music at the turn of the millennium.
 The project examines the role of gentrification and global capital in the shaping of cultural production in New York City.